 Some say that this is the cove that gives the most pride to the people of the region of El Baix Empordà, in northern Catalonia.
 And when you visit it, you'll understand why: it is stunning.
 That might just be because it takes some effort to get there, so fewer beachgoers visit than other more conveniently located spots.
 In the summer months motor vehicles are not allowed, and so you're looking at about a 45-minute walk from the Platja del Castell (another beach that's well worth a visit).
 There are often nude sunbathers.

 You have to walk along the seaside path to get here.
 When you see it, you'll recognise it immediately: it is distinguished by the reddish colours of the rock that rises out of the water.
 It is surrounded by cliffs, you won't hear any noise other than the sea and it is frequented by nudists.

-This is one of those coves of crystalline waters you'll want to bathe in although its temperature might give you the shivers.
-And more so bearing in mind that to get there you will have to overcome vertigo to descend the cliffs.
-This is why it's a peaceful cove, even in summer.
+The crystalline waters of this cove are so attractive, you'll want to dive right in, although the temperature might give you the shivers.
+And more so bearing in mind that to get there you have to overcome vertigo to descend the cliffs.
+You can imagine why it's a peaceful place to spend some time, even in summer.

 This is one of the best conserved beaches on the Tarragona coast.
 At 200 metres long and 25 metres wide, it's locally known by the name of Waikiki, and it's also a nudist beach.
 To get there, you have to walk for about 3 kilometres, heading east from Platja Llarga.